 1. What did FDA do today?

-PET drugs are radioactive drugs injected into patients that create images that can be read with a special camera called a PET scanner.
-PET images show the chemical functioning of an organ or tissue, unlike X-ray, or MRI images that show only body structure.
-PET imaging is useful for patients with certain conditions affecting the brain and the heart as well as in patients with certain types of cancer.
+PET drugs are radioactive drugs administered to patients so that a special camera, called a PET scanner, can take images of internal body organs and tissues.
+These images aid in diagnosing disease and assessing specific health concerns.
+PET images show the chemical functioning of an organ or tissue and are unlike X-ray or MRI images, which show only body structure.
+PET imaging is useful in patients with certain conditions affecting the brain and the heart as well as in patients with certain types of cancer.
 PET drugs contain a very small amount of radioactive material, similar to the material used in other diagnostic procedures.
-One of the distinctive properties of PET drugs is that, because of their short half-life, they must be administered to patients within minutes or hours of being produced.
+One of the distinctive properties of PET drugs is that, because of their short half-lives, (a half-life is defined as the time it takes one-half of the product’s radioactive isotope to decay) they must be administered to patients within a few hours of being produced.

 5. What is CGMP?